Young men in the service of their country: Frank, Jack, Mike, Dave and Matt

 David Everhart married Sarah Enoch about 1802-3.
 Sarah was born on March 16, 1787 in Greene, Pennsylvania, and was the daughter of Henry Enoch III, and Sarah Teagarten.
 Some years later, David and Sarah moved their family to Coshocton County, Ohio.
 Sarah died in Adams, Coshocton County, Ohio on May 17, 1853.

-In the westernmost reaches of the Appalachian foothills, two rivers have carved their converging paths to form a third, larger valley that channels their waters first to the Ohio, then to the Mississippi and, finally, the Gulf of Mexico.
+A Short History of Coshocton County In the westernmost reaches of the Appalachian foothills, two rivers have carved their converging paths to form a third, larger valley that channels their waters first to the Ohio, then to the Mississippi and, finally, the Gulf of Mexico.
 The names of the three rivers -- Walhonding, Tuscarawas, Muskingum -- and the name "Coshocton," as well, are reminders that, in centuries past, the area that is now Coshocton County was a center of Indian culture and was once the capital of the Delaware Nation.
 Throughout the centuries, man has traveled these valleys, first by canoe and by horseback, then by wagon, canal boat, railroad and now by motor vehicle and in the air.
 During the Indians' residence, the rivers were their highways through virgin forests so dense that they kept the creatures of the woods in semi-darkness from spring to fall.
 In the autumn of 1764, the valley was the path for some two thousand British soldiers and Lieutenant Colonel Henry Bouquet who came to secure the release of more than two hundred settlers who had been prisoner by the Indian tribes then waging the Pontiac War.
 During the mid-1800s, Irish and German immigrants scraped the Ohio-Erie Canal out of the valley floor.
 The "Big Ditch," which connected the Great Lakes to the Ohio River, would bring bring the sixth President of the United States, John Quincy Adams to the valley.
+Later in the century, railroads came to the valley, also following the rivers' natural excavations.
+Ironically, canal boats carried the rails to build the roadbeds for the next generation of transportation -- one that would render the canal itself obsolete.
+Trees still line these fertile valleys, providing a haven for the abundant wildlife that has flourished here since before the Indians' reign.
+The vigorous commercial ventures of those who now call Coshocton County home also flourish. |

 In the history of Coshocton County, Ohio, it is recorded that David Everhart settled in the wilderness of the Southeast Quarter of Section 20 in 1828.
 He had come from Pennsylvania about 1820 or 1821, and had settled in the White Eyes Township before coming to Coshocton County and buying land from Philip Fensler.
 After his death, sometime between 1847 and 1849, the land was divided equally to his children.
 Most of the siblings later conveyed their shares to John Everhart.